mattheworiordan/ably-cli/README.md

 ```
 USAGE
-  $ ably apps channel-rules create --name <value> [--json] [--pretty-json] [--host <value>] [--env <value>] [--control-host
+  $ ably apps channel-rules create --name <value> [--json | --pretty-json] [-v] [--host <value>] [--env <value>]
-    <value>] [--access-token <value>] [--api-key <value>] [--token <value>] [--client-id <value>] [--persisted]
+    [--control-host <value>] [--access-token <value>] [--api-key <value>] [--token <value>] [--client-id <value>]
-    [--push-enabled] [--authenticated] [--persist-last] [--expose-time-serial] [--populate-channel-registry]
+    [--persisted] [--push-enabled] [--authenticated] [--persist-last] [--expose-time-serial]
-    [--batching-enabled] [--batching-interval <value>] [--conflation-enabled] [--conflation-interval <value>]
+    [--populate-channel-registry] [--batching-enabled] [--batching-interval <value>] [--conflation-enabled]
-    [--conflation-key <value>] [--tls-only] [--app <value>]
+    [--conflation-interval <value>] [--conflation-key <value>] [--tls-only] [--app <value>]

 FLAGS
+  -v, --verbose                      Output verbose logs
       --access-token=<value>         Overrides any configured access token used for the Control API
       --api-key=<value>              Overrides any configured API key used for the product APIs
       --app=<value>                  App ID or name to create the channel rule in
       --authenticated                Whether channels matching this rule require clients to be authenticated
       --batching-enabled             Whether to enable batching for messages on channels matching this rule
       --batching-interval=<value>    The batching interval for messages on channels matching this rule
       --client-id=<value>            Overrides any default client ID when using API authentication.
-Use "none" to explicitly
+Use "none" to
-                                 set no client ID.
+                                     explicitly set no client ID.
 Not applicable when using token authentication.
       --conflation-enabled           Whether to enable conflation for messages on channels matching this rule
       --conflation-interval=<value>  The conflation interval for messages on channels matching this rule
       --conflation-key=<value>       The conflation key for messages on channels matching this rule
       --control-host=<value>         Override the host endpoint for the control API, which defaults to control.ably.net
       --env=<value>                  Override the environment for all product API calls
       --expose-time-serial           Whether to expose the time serial for messages on channels matching this rule
       --host=<value>                 Override the host endpoint for all product API calls
       --json                         Output in JSON format
       --name=<value>                 (required) Name of the channel rule
       --persist-last                 Whether to persist only the last message on channels matching this rule
       --persisted                    Whether messages on channels matching this rule should be persisted
       --populate-channel-registry    Whether to populate the channel registry for channels matching this rule
       --pretty-json                  Output in colorized JSON format
       --push-enabled                 Whether push notifications should be enabled for channels matching this rule
       --tls-only                     Whether to enforce TLS for channels matching this rule
       --token=<value>                Authenticate using an Ably Token or JWT Token instead of an API key

 DESCRIPTION
   Create a channel rule